-- making a balancing payment out of the couple’s other assets to cover the difference – see the note below;
+- making a balancing payment out of the couple’s other assets to cover the difference.
+See the note below on this;

-- obtaining a pensions attachment (or earmarking) order from the court, so that when the pension is eventually drawn the proceeds re shared at that point – this is not needed if you can agree on one of the above solutions instead, so we have not provided for this in this template.
+- obtaining a pensions attachment (or earmarking) order from the court. this means that when the pension is eventually drawn the proceeds are shared at that point.
+This is not needed if you can agree on one of the above solutions instead.
+Because of this, we have not provided for this option in this template.

 If the pension is already being paid (as the holder of the fund has retired and started drawing from the fund), then the solution is more complex, as the value of the pension benefits needs to be assessed by an actuary – this will include an assessment of the life expectancy of the pensioner.
 You will need to pay for this and take professional advice.

-A maintenance payment until death could be used (for this you could use clause 15, but delete clauses 15.2, 15.3, 15.4, 15.6, 15.7 and 15.8, and do not use clause 16) and may be sufficient on its own if, when the pension was drawn down on, the pensioner opted for a widow’s/widower’s pension to continue after his or her death.
-If no widow’s/widower’s pension was chosen, then you would need to use clause 11 or 12, as suggested below, to pay out the actuarial difference in your respective pension benefits.
+A maintenance payment until death could be used.
+For this you could use clause 15.
+If you do, then delete clauses 15.2, 15.3, 15.4, 15.6, 15.7 and 15.8, and do not use clause 16.
+This may be sufficient on its own if, when the pension was drawn down on, the pensioner opted for a widow’s/widower’s pension to continue after his or her death.
+If no widow’s/widower’s pension was chosen, then you would need to use clause 11 or 12.
+This is suggested below, and will cover paying out the actuarial difference in your respective pension benefits.

-If, before a pension has been drawn down, pension sharing is needed or agreed on, then clause 21.5 can be used: although you might both agree to split a pension fund, it cannot actually be done without a court order to arrange for a cash sum to be taken out of one pension scheme and moved to another, as referred to in clause 21.5.
+If, before a pension has been drawn down, pension sharing is needed or agreed on, then clause 21.5 can be used.
+Although you might both agree to split a pension fund, it cannot actually be done without a court order.
+The court order will arrange for a cash sum to be taken out of one pension scheme and moved to another.
+This is as referred to in clause 21.5.

-Alternatively, you can arrange for any imbalance in the spouses’ pension plans to be balanced, without the need for such a court order, by arranging a lump sum or payment by instalments in this separation agreement.
+Alternatively, you can arrange for any imbalance in the spouses’ pension plans to be balanced.
+This can be done without the need for such a court order.
+You would do this by arranging a lump sum or payment by instalments in the separation agreement.
 In such a case, delete clause 21.5 and instead use clause 11 or 12 – in which case, add an additional clause at the end of clause 11 or 12 as follows: “It is intended that the payment provided for by this clause includes a payment of £[SUM] in respect of the difference between the cash equivalent transfer values of the pension schemes and/or actuarial valuations of the pension benefits (as applicable) to which the Husband and Wife are respectively entitled.”, and fill in the amount of the difference.

 22. Agreement to leave by will

-In any case, both spouses should consider making new wills now (or make their first wills if they do not yet have ones), as, if you died while you remain married, most if not all of your assets would pass to your spouse on your death under the rules on intestacy, unless you have made a will that provides otherwise.
+In any case, both spouses should consider making new wills now.
+If they do not yet have wills, then they should make their first wills.
+If you died while you remain married, most if not all of your assets would pass to your spouse on your death.
+This would be under the rules on intestacy, unless you have made a will that provides otherwise.
 You may not want that to happen after separation.

 On divorce, any gift to your former spouse that was in a will that was made prior to your divorce becoming final will take effect as if your former spouse had died on the date your divorce decree became absolute (i.e. final).
-Generally this means the gift becomes part of your “residuary estate” for the benefit of the residuary beneficiaries (which by then will not include your former spouse).
-Also any clause appointing the former spouse as executor of your will or as a trustee of a trust is invalidated (for any trust, this might invalidate the whole trust).
+Generally this means the gift becomes part of your “residuary estate” for the benefit of the residuary beneficiaries.
+By then this will not include your former spouse.
+Any clause appointing the former spouse as executor of your will or as a trustee of a trust is invalidated.
+For any trust, this might invalidate the whole trust.
 So generally you will need to make fresh wills again then (but this rule does not apply on separation).
 (Suitable wills templates are available separately from Legalo.)